 Women Watch Afrika, Inc. (WWA) is a 501 C-3 nonprofit, grass roots social justice women’s organization.
-The programs and services that WWA provides are designed to socially liberate African women, break the cycle of abuse, and remove all forms of discrimination that, historically, have been fostered upon African women and girls in their native homelands.
+The programs and services that WWA provides are designed to help acculturate immigrant and refugees (men and women) arriving to the United States from 23 African nations, to promote the social and economic development and health equity of women, to socially liberate women and girls–breaking the cycle of abuse, and remove all forms of discrimination that, historically, have been fostered upon African women and girls in their native homelands.

-Under the leadership of Glory Kilanko, a native of Nigeria and founder of Women Watch Afrika, the organization is uniquely adept to carry out its mission with ethnic awareness and sensitivity.
-Intrinsically cultural and gender specific, WWA is the foremost African-based organization in Atlanta providing outreach assistance, re-adjustment programs, and referral services to African women who have been re-located to the metropolitan area.
-The majority of the women we serve are from the English-speaking countries of Cameron, Ghana, Kenya, Liberia, Malawi, Namibia, Nigeria, Sierra Leone, Sudan, South Africa, Togo, Gambia, Uganda, Zambia and Zimbabwe.
+Under the leadership of Glory Kilanko, a native of Nigeria and Cameroon, and Founder of Women Watch Afrika, the organization is uniquely adept to carry out its mission with ethnic awareness and sensitivity.
+Intrinsically cultural and gender specific, WWA is the foremost African-based organization in Atlanta providing outreach assistance, re-adjustment programs, and referral services to African refugees and immigrants (men and women), with a special focus on African women, who have been re-located to the metropolitan area.
+The majority of the individuals we serve are from the English-speaking countries of Cameroon, Ghana, Kenya, Liberia, Malawi, Namibia, Nigeria, Sierra Leone, Sudan, South Africa, Togo, Gambia, Uganda, Zambia and Zimbabwe.

 Mission